ropensci-archive/roweb2/readme.md

 - browse [other tags](https://ropensci.org/tags/), and re-use either the plural or singular form of an existing tag e.g. "packages" exists, so use that, rather than "package"
 - if you would like a specific image from your post to be featured in tweets that include a link to your post, add to YAML `twitterImg: img/blog-images/<DATE-SLUG>/name-of-image.png`.
 Omit the leading `/`
 - to format headings in your post, please use ### or ####, as larger sizes don't look good
+- spell 'rOpenSci', not 'ROpenSci'

 For a post about your experience as a reviewer you can browse other posts with tag '[reviewer](https://ropensci.org/tags/reviewer/)'

-**Create an author's index file for yourself**, if you don't already have one, by adding `_index.md` in `roweb2/content/authors/firstname-lastname/` with information about your online presence.
+#### Create an author's index file for yourself

+If you don't already have one, create `_index.md` in `roweb2/content/authors/firstname-lastname/` with information about your online presence.
 Keep accents in your name.
 If you're not sure of how to slugify/urlize your name, look at other people's folder names for examples.

 Example [`roweb2/content/authors/kelly-obriant/_index.md`](https://github.com/ropensci/roweb2/blob/master/content/authors/kelly-obriant/_index.md):
 ```